| | | | | |

 The path links to the 17-mile drive that you can explore on electric bikes, a popular way to see the area.

-As you make your way along the trail, stop at California’s oldest continuously operating lighthouse in Pacific Grove, the Point Pinos Lighthouse.
+As you travel along the trail, stop at California’s oldest continuously operating lighthouse in Pacific Grove, the Point Pinos Lighthouse.
 The lighthouse dates back to 1855.

-The lighthouse has limited hours open to the public, but if you are lucky enough to visit when it is open, you can climb to the top for panoramic views over the Pacific.
+The lighthouse is open only during limited hours, but if you are lucky enough to visit when it is open, you can climb to the top for panoramic views over the Pacific.

 The surrounding Point Pinos Nature Preserve also has scenic trails through the dunes.